 Specialty Pharmacy Program Requirements

-This protocol applies to the specialty medications listed on Specialty Pharmacy Program > Additional Specialty Pharmacy Resources.
+This protocol applies to the specialty medications listed on UHCprovider.com/pharmacy > Specialty Pharmacy Program > Drug sourcing requirements through Specialty Pharmacy.

 The medications addressed in our Specialty Pharmacy Program are subject to change.
 This protocol does not apply when Medicare or another health benefit plan is the primary payer and we are the secondary payer.

 Requirement to Use a Participating Specialty Pharmacy Provider for Certain Medications

 We have contracted providers for the distribution of these specialty medications.
 Our participating specialty pharmacy providers give fulfillment and distribution services to meet the needs of our members and our care providers.
 Our participating specialty pharmacy providers provide reviews consistent with our drug policies for these drugs.
 They work directly with the Clinical Coverage Review unit in our Clinical Services to determine whether treatment is covered.